The first Irish IVF or test tube baby is born at St. James's Hospital in Dublin.

-The little girl was the result of a in vitro-fertilisation (IVF) programme begun by Professor Robert Harrison.
+The baby girl born on 14 January 1986.was the result of an in vitro-fertilisation (IVF) programme begun by Professor Robert Harrison.
 The programme is controversial and is now the subject of discussion by the hospital authorities.

-Reporter Gerry Reynolds speaks to lawyer Kevin Seagrave about the unresolved legal and constitutional issues surrounding IVF.
-Dr Seagrave has written extensively in the Irish Medical Times on the subject of test-tube babies.
+Lawyer Kevin Seagrave talks about the unresolved legal and constitutional issues surrounding IVF.
+He has written extensively in the Irish Medical Times on the subject of test-tube babies.
 He discusses the potential legalities surrounding parental rights the use of donors, and illegitimacy.

 An RTÉ News report broadcast on 15 January 1986.
 The reporter is Gerry Reynolds.